GauvainSeigneur/BottomNavigationBehavior/README.md

 ## Synopsis

-I use BottomNavigationWidget but Google doesn't provide behavior like we can see in Google Material Guidelines.
+I use BottomNavigationWidget but Google doesn't provide behavior like we can see in (Google Material Guidelines [Bottom Navigation](https://material.io/guidelines/components/bottom-navigation.html)).
 So I Made a behavior and applied it on BottomNavigationView.

 ## How